 - University of Toronto – where exploring the buildings on campus you will find history, beautiful art and interesting architecture.

-- Bata Shoe Museum and Textile Museum – two smaller museums that give you a new perspective on everyday life – both past and current.
+- Bata Shoe Museum and Textile Museum of Canada – two smaller museums that give you a new perspective on everyday life – both past and current.

-- Churches and Historical Buildings – there are many fine old buildings where you can find serenity and beautiful arhcitecture.
+- Churches and Historical Buildings – there are many fine old buildings where you can find serenity and beautiful architecture.

 Even if you are not a sports fan yourself, Toronto attracts a lot of visitors to see our teams play.
-While we may not have many sports teams playing in Toronto at the moment, you can still appreciate their contribution to our city by visiting places like the Hockey Hall of Fame or the many venues they would normally play in like the Rogers Centre near the historic railway roundhouse which is now the Steam Whistle Tap Room.
-You can even book a brewery tour.
+While we may not have many sports teams playing in Toronto at the moment, you can still appreciate their contribution to our city by visiting places like the Hockey Hall of Fame or the many venues where they would normally play.
+One of these is the Rogers Centre near the historic railway roundhouse which is now the Steam Whistle Tap Room.
+You might even be able to book a brewery tour.

 You also have plenty of places to explore just outside Toronto that make excellent “day trips” such as: Niagara Falls, Niagara wine region, Hamilton’s Botanical Gardens, St. Jacob’s Market, the McMichael Canadian Art Collection, Kawartha Lakes, Kingston, Prince Edward County, and the list goes on-and-on.